-The following presents comments on the alternatives displayed tonight, and suggested a further option that takes all the terms of reference into consideration: 2017 11 17 Comments on Heart Lake Road Corridor PIC
+The following presents comments on the alternatives displayed, and suggested a further option that takes all the terms of reference into consideration: 2017 11 17 Comments on Heart Lake Road Corridor PIC

 Heart Lake Road can become part of the cycling network in Brampton, with links to Mayfield Road, Countryside Drive, Esker Lake Trail and up into Town of Caledon.
 Our east-west connections have long been a challenge, particularly over highway #410.
-Both Countryside Drive and Esker Lake (using the soon-to-be-completed Franceschini bridge) will make a large improvement in our network.
+Both Countryside Drive and Esker Lake Trail using the Franceschini bridge will make a large improvement in our network.

 Countryside Drive has an almost continuous multiuse path from Heart Lake Road east to Highway #50!

 Currently, narrow shoulders encourage mostly confident road cyclists.